smastrom/react-email-autocomplete/README.md

 ### Focus/Hover styles

-Although you can target the pseudo classes `:hover` and `:focus`, it is recommended instead to target the attribute `data-active-email` in order to avoid `:hover` styles to be applied to a suggestion as soon as the dropdown is opened (in case the cursor was hovering it).
+Although you can target the pseudo classes `:hover` and `:focus`, it is recommended instead to target the attribute `data-active-email` in order to avoid `:hover` styles to be applied to a suggestion as soon as the dropdown is opened (in case the cursor is hovering it).

 ```css
 .my-suggestion[data-active-email='true'] {